spring-attic/spring-xd/README.md

 Look for it on the [XD wiki](https://github.com/springsource/spring-xd/wiki).
 [API Documentation](http://static.springsource.org/spring-xd/docs/current-SNAPSHOT/api/) (JavaDoc) is available as well.
 Please also visit the SprinSource.org [project website](http://www.springsource.org/spring-xd) for more information.

+## How to build

+Check the documentation on how to build Spring XD [here](https://github.com/SpringSource/spring-xd/wiki/Building-Spring-XD).

 ## Getting Help

 * Get involved with the community on StackOverflow using the tag spring-xd.